Understanding Shared Infrastructure in IT/OT Environments

 Aligning with Regulatory Standards

-Compliance with regulatory standards such as CMMC and NIS2 is not just a legal obligation but also a critical component of a robust security posture.
+Compliance with regulatory standards such as CMMC and NIS2 is not just a legal obligation but also a critical component of a strong security posture.
 These standards provide guidelines for protecting sensitive information and ensuring the resilience of critical infrastructure.

 Documenting Security Controls